spencerhcheng/holberton-system_engineering-devops/w4/d4/lecture_notes.md

 ## Creating New Classes

-Functions have many roles is javascript: creating new abstraction layers, creating new scopes, etc..
+Functions have many roles in javascript: creating new abstraction layers, creating new scopes, etc..
 Functions are also the way we create new classes in JavaScript.

 *It is technically incorrect to say that a function is how we create a new class.
-The construct we are introducing to you is technically called a Constructor.
-For our purposes a Class and a Constructor are synonymous.
+The construct we are introducing to you is technically called a* **Constructor**. *For our purposes, a Class and a Constructor are synonymous.
 If you are interested in the distinction, see the resources page for more reading*

 Let's create the `Cat` class: